Firefighters Free Boy Who Got Head Stuck In Chinese Statue

-FAIRFIELD (CBS13) – Firefighters in rescued a young boy who got stuck inside of a statue Monday in Fairfield.
+FAIRFIELD (CBS13) – Firefighters rescued a young boy who got stuck inside of a statue Monday in Fairfield.

 The incident happened at the Fairfield Civic Center Library.